It’s Friday night. While you chop an onion, your extra-sharp knife slips and now you have a nasty wound that’s bleeding profusely.

 Urgent care, on the other hand, exists to treat non-life threatening medical problems that can’t wait until the next day.

-Dr. D. Sajee Lekawa, an internist at UCI Health offices in Tustin, says, “If you have lacerations and just need sutures, have a low fever or a urinary tract infection, come to urgent care.
-Don’t go to urgent care if you think you’re having a heart attack.”
+“If you have lacerations and just need sutures, have a low fever or a urinary tract infection, come to urgent care.
+Don’t go to urgent care if you think you’re having a heart attack," Schultz says.

 Symptoms that can be treated in an urgent care setting include: